-Main purpose of the NUMP:
+The primary purpose of the NUMP

 The TRANSfer project helped develop a National E-Bus Promotion Programme.
-This programme is comprised of a national investment fund to finance the upgrade of public transportation fleets, and is intended to set the institutional arrangements and capacities for large-scale monitoring, reporting and verification methodology for e-bus deployment.
+This programme comprises a national investment fund to finance the upgrade of public transportation fleets.
+It is intended to set the institutional arrangements and capacities for large-scale monitoring, reporting and verification methodology for e-bus deployment.